 Electricity causes the auger to start pushing pellets into your burn pot and begins to heat up the glow rod until it’s red-hot, which in turn ignites the pellets in the burn pot.
 Air is pushed into the burn pot via the holes you see around it – allowing for a maximum efficiency burn.

-Pellet Grill Reviews: A Word About the Pellet Smoker Flavor Profile
+A Word About the Pellet Grill Flavor Profile

-As you can see in this selection of pellet grill reviews, the act of heating pellets and generating smoke in any pellet smoker is pretty much the same.
-Yes, some pellet grills use thicker metal, have better thermostats, air flow, racks, drip flow, etc. But the ask any professional BBQ cooker who uses a pellet grill, and they’ll tell you that the quality of your smoke really does come down to the pellets themselves.
+As you may imagine, the act of heating pellets and generating smoke in any pellet smoker is pretty much the same.
+Yes, some pellet grills use thicker metal, have better thermostats, airflow, racks, drip flow, etc. But the ask any professional BBQ cooker who uses a pellet grill, and they’ll tell you that the quality of your smoke really does come down to the pellets themselves.
 Here’s what one very astute BBQ pro had to say over at the Pellet Smoke Ring:

 Pellet cookers in general have a very mild smoke profile, they are efficient with their fuel use, and run about the cleanest fire you can get.